Comment on "Ambiguities in the Up-Quark Mass"

 Models with $\det m=0$ at a high scale have been proposed, and involve spontaneous breaking of a ``horizontal'' or ``family'' symmetry; a general analysis of this class of models was given in \cite{bns}.
 Nonperturbative contributions to ${\rm Re}\det m$ actually {\it improve\/} the status of these models \cite{gm,choi,bns}, because a nonzero up quark mass at $1/a\sim \Lambda_{\rm\scriptscriptstyle QCD}\sim 1\;\rm GeV$ is generated by instanton effects at shorter distances.
 This is different than the superficially similar Kaplan-Manohar mechanism \cite{km}, which takes $m_u=0$ at $1/a\sim\Lambda_{\rm\scriptscriptstyle QCD}$, and relies on higher-order effects in chiral perturbation theory to simulate $m_u\ne 0$; this is problematic for several reasons \cite{leut}.

 A different class of models posits that $CP$ violation is spontaneous (e.g., \cite{spon}); in these models, ${\rm Im}\det m$ is automatically zero at a high scale, but ${\rm Re}\det m$ is not.
-Eq.~(\ref{ddetm}) tells us that instanton effects do not contribute to the renormalization of ${\rm Im}\det m$, so this class of solutions to the strong $CP$ problem is also unaffected.
+Eq.~(\ref{ddetm}) tells us that instanton effects do not contribute to the renormalization of ${\rm Im}\det m$.
+Thus, nonperturbative generation of a nonzero up-quark mass also enhances the viability of this class of solutions to the strong $CP$ problem.

+We conclude that the effects discussed in \cite{cr} are beneficial, rather than detrimental, to all versions of the $m_u=0$ solution of the strong $CP$ problem.